nhn/tui.image-editor/docs/Basic-Tutorial.md

         });
         ```

-2. There is a way to use the **your svg file** and **set the file location manually**.
+2. There is a way to use the **your SVG file** and **set the file location manually**.
-    * This is used when you want to completely reconfigure the svg icon itself rather than the built-in icon.
+    * This is used when you want to completely reconfigure the SVG icon itself rather than the built-in icon.
-    * The disadvantage is that the color must be set by modifying the svg file directly.
+    * The disadvantage is that the color must be set by modifying the SVG file directly.
     * Need to set the path and name for each icon state as shown below.
         ```js
         const instance = new ImageEditor(document.querySelector('#tui-image-editor'), {